OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

 Each plan comes with a variety of features, including post-dining surveys, online waitlists, availability controls, real-time inventory insights, and plenty more.

-In 2020, OpenTable announced that it would halt subscription payments in response to coronavirus.
-These were reinstated at the beginning of 2021.
+In 2020, OpenTable announced that it would halt subscription payments in response to Covid-19.
+However, these were reinstated at the beginning of 2021.

 Booking & Service Fee